voidzm/Supercraft/README.md

 Supercraft is an in-development mod for Minecraft.
 You can get some more information about it on the [wiki](https://www.github.com/voidzm/Supercraft/wiki).

-Build scripts are provided in the repository for both Mac and Windows.
-You **need** a valid modding installation of Minecraft Forge to make the build scripts work.
-You should have the repository folder named "supercraft" placed alongside the "forge" folder.
-The build scripts will take care of assembling the sources and the resources into one place and producing the artifact.
-You need to zip everything in the "forge\mcp\reobf\minecraft" folder together (NOT the folder itself), and then you can install it in a Forge-modded version of Minecraft.
+In order to compile Supercraft for a full client installation of Forge, you need an src installation of [Minecraft Forge](http://www.minecraftforge.net).
+Your directory structure should have the "forge" folder alongside the repository folder called "supercraft".
+Make sure you have run the FML Setup script to install the decompiled sources before you try attempt to compile Supercraft.

+Simply run "supercraft\build_supercraft.bat" to produce a compiled product.
+You may need to "press any key to continue" a few times.
+If everything goes well, the script will produce a file at "forge\mcp\reobf\minecraft".
+The jar labeled "Supercraftv.v.v.jar" is the compiled mod.
+Drop this into the "coremods" folder of a Forge-modded Minecraft installation, and you should be good to go.

 I am not providing support for this mod until it is released.
 Things are highly experimential, subject to change, and at times very buggy.